Rathfarnham: The Ponds

-Loreto Terrace on the north side of the Abbey was formerly known as 'The Ponds', a name originating apparently from the large pond which two hundred years ago occupied the low-lying field between Loreto Terrace and Nutgrove Avenue.
+Loreto Terrace on the north side of the abbey was formerly known as 'The Ponds', a name originating apparently from the large pond which previously occupied the low-lying field between Loreto Terrace and Nutgrove Avenue.
 This area was described in Weston St John Joyce's The Neighbourhood of Dublin in 1912 as "the dilapidated locality known as the Ponds" but it has since been largely rebuilt.
-An old photograph from Larry O'Connor's collection shows what it looked like at that time.
 The last of the old houses were demolished in the mid-1980s.
 It was a very early 18th-century gabled residence named Grove Cottage.

-This place was the scene of a skirmish at the outbreak of the rising of 1798.
+This place was the scene of a skirmish at the outbreak of the 1798 Rebellion.
 The insurgents of the south county assembled at the Ponds on 24 May 1798 under the leadership of David Keely, James Byrne, Edward Keogh and Ledwich.
 The latter two had been members of Lord Ely's yeomanry but had taken to the field with the United Irishmen.
 The insurgents were attacked by the local yeomanry corps but were able to defend themselves and the yeomanry was forced to retreat.
 A party of regular troops was then sent against them and a stiff encounter took place.
 A number of the insurgents were killed or wounded and some prisoners were taken including Keogh and Ledwich.
 The survivors retreated, joining up with a party from Clondalkin, and a further engagement took place at the turnpike on the Rathcoole road where the enemy was successfully repulsed.